wirecloud-fiware/historymod/README.md

 ==========

 This repository houses the historymod module used in the 2st release of the FIWARE Live Demo.
-This is an adhoc component created for this Demo and it published here as reference, but take into account that this component can be avoided using current FIWARE capabilities.
+This is an adhoc component created for this Demo, but take into account that this component can be avoided using current FIWARE capabilities.

 See the main [FIWARE Live Demo repo](https://github.com/telefonicaid/fiware-livedemoapp) for detailed information.